n4x0r/n4x0r.github.io/_posts/2017-11-06-HitconCTF2017-Everlasting-Imaginative-Void.md

  <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/HitconCTF7/9.png" /></div>

 In this routine, 10 rounds of aes encription are performed using the Intel's processors AES instruction set.
+A nice refresher of these instructions can be found [here](https://github.com/n4x0r/n4x0r.github.io/raw/master/images/HitconCTF7/Use_of_the_AES_Instruction_Set.pdf).
 At the end of the 10 rounds, this routine checks ciphertext with input from `scanf`. if check holds, the program will print `Good!` string by jumping to the sycall gate previously shown (the mprotect one), changing its arguments so that it executes a write instead of mprotect syscall.

-Something important to note about this aes routine, is that round-keys are actually hardcoded at adreses pointed by `rsi` (at the beginning of routine), so round keys can be restored and perform the `InvMixColumn` transformation in order to use them for decription.
+Something important to note about this aes routine, is that round-keys are actually hardcoded at adreses pointed by `rsi` (at the beginning of routine), so round keys can be restored and perform the `Inverse Mix Column` transformation in order to use them for decription.
 In order to do this we can user the `aesimc` instruction (note that aesimc should not be used either with the first or last round key).
-Furthermore, final cipher text can also be aquired by just getting the result of the `xmm1` register after `aesenclast` instruction at the end of the 10 rounds.
+Furthermore, final ciphertext can also be aquired by just getting the result of the `xmm1` register after `aesenclast` instruction at the end of the 10 rounds.

 The following code replicates the decription routine: